tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

 ## Possible Violations

-If you are adding code and the warning you are seeing doesn’t seem appropriate and the warning is a "possible violation", then the compiler doesn’t have enough type information to confirm that you aren’t violating a rule.
+If you are adding code and the warning you are seeing doesn’t seem appropriate and the warning is a "Possible Violation" then the compiler doesn’t have enough type information to confirm that you aren’t violating a rule.
 As noted in the [JS Conformance Framework] documentation, conformance rules are enforced strictly so you aren’t allowed to "possibly violate".
+The fix is to change the code to so that sufficient type information is available.

 ## How to fix possible violations

-Removing false-positive 'possible violations' requires providing more type information.
-Often this is as simple as declaring array content types, tightening an API's return type, or choosing a different API.
+Removing false-positive 'possible violations' requires providing more type-information.
+Often this is as simple as declaring array content types or tightening an APIs return type or choosing a different API.

 For example, many Closure DOM APIs return a precise type if passed a `goog.dom.TagName` instance.
 Passing this instance instead of a string solves